What Does it Mean to Decarbonise?

 Large scale solar can also appear as floating solar (solar panels on water) doesn’t require any land space and so can be a viable option for smaller countries.

 6. Rise in ‘green’ careers

 With the continuing demand for solar, there will be a proportionate rise in demand for solar power transportation and installation jobs.
-An example of this is in India, where a 250 MW concentrated solar power (CSP) project has become a source of local jobs.
+An example of this large scale solar power is in India, where a 250 MW concentrated solar power (CSP) project has become a source of local jobs.